alebausa/express-escape/README.md

 ### Part 2

-- Create a new routes file called <code>routes/secret.js</code>.
+- Create a new routes file called <code>routes/enigma.js</code>.
 Remember to import it on the the <code>app.js</code> file for it to work.
-Create a **protected** route to *localhost:3000/secret*: **only logged in users should be able to see this route**.
-If a user tries to access this route without being authenticated, the route should redirect to the login page.
+Create a **protected** route to *localhost:3000/enigmas*: **only logged in users should be able to see this route**.
+If a user tries to access this route without being authenticated, the route should redirect them to the login page.

 You already have a middleware for this in the <code>middlewares</code> folder.
 Make sure that the auth route for the login is correct and is the same in your app.
 If it isn't, write the right route to the login page: